 Sitges is a one of the jewels of the Mediterranean.
-A small fishing village located just 20km (12 miles) southwest of Barcelona, it is a scenic town along the costa brava.
+A small fishing village just 12 miles southwest of Barcelona, it is a scenic town along the Costa Brava.
 Sitges was once one of the most important fishing villages on the east coast of Spain.
 With long beaches, clear waters, a deep history and a newly populated urban center, Sitges has become an important tourist destination.
-Its unique bay is shielded from the mediterranean.
-This feature creates a sort of micro-climate that allows Sitges to remain significantly warmer than even Barcelona, only 20km north.
+Its unique bay is shielded from the Mediterranean.
+This feature creates a sort of micro-climate that allows Sitges to remain significantly warmer than even Barcelona.

 Things You'll Need

 - Change for toll roads (if driving)

 Choose your transportation.
 Whether you're traveling straight to Sitges after arriving at Barcelona's Aeroport del Prat or taking a day trip during your stay in Barcelona, you have four travel options.
 Though the train is arguably the best option, Sitges is also easily accessible by bus, taxi and rental car.

 Take the train from the airport.
 After arriving at the airport and gathering your baggage, follow the signs to the Train Station.
 A long moving walkway operates between the two stations; you also can walk on the path under it that goes directly to the station.
 Get on any of the trains that stop here, but be ready to get off the train at the very next stop, El Prat de Llobregat.
 From here, catch the train Vilanova G toward Sitges.
 Watch the lighted signs above the train exit doors for "Sitges."
 It will take about 20 minutes from El Prat de Llobregat.

 Take the train from Barcelona.
 You can catch the train toward Sitges at Sants Station or Passeig de Gracia.
 The official RENFE website, accessible in English, can give you an exact timetable of train departures for the day you want to travel.